Core Concepts – Atomic Structure:

 What are neutrons?

 Neutron definition: So what is a neutron?
 A neutron is a undeniably a neutrally charged subatomic particle, found in the nucleus of all atoms except hydrogen.
 The mass of a neutron is slightly more than of a proton.

 A neutron is a type of hadron that consists of one up quark, and two down quarks.
 It has a mass of 1.008665 amu (atomic mass units).
-In beta decay, a neutron can transform into a proton, an electron, and an antineutrino.
+In beta decay, a neutron can transform into a proton, an electron, and eventually into a antineutrino.
 Protons and neutrons are both generally called nucleons.

 Neutrons are important because they determine the isotope of an element.
 For example, a carbon with 6 neutrons is carbon-12, but add two more neutrons and you get carbon-14, whose presence in organic material is used in radiocarbon dating, aka carbon-14 dating.